oplS17projects/FP1/README.md

 "thing"
 ```
 as both match the given pattern, but satisfy a different condition of the or statement.
-The methods listed for string-append also for for the list append function.
+The methods listed for string-append also work for the list append function.
 The following code:
 ```racket
 (define list1 (list 1 2 3 4 5 6))
 (define list2 (list 6 7 8 1 2 3))